Honry/presentation-test-api/presentation_test_api.md

 * *Selecting a presentation display*
   * Step 1 is bypassed.
-  * Step 8 behaves as if the user had selected the chosen the selected fake screen (if any).
+  * Step 8 behaves as if the user had chosen the selected fake screen (if any).
   * If there is no selected fake screen, step 10 is run.
 * *Starting a presentation from a default presentation request*
   * These steps are run when `startDefaultPresentation()` is called.